Governance statement

 Our services

-We manage infrastructure (roads, water, wastewater, stormwater), libraries, parks, swimming pools, emergency planning, building consents, environmental health, animal control, alcohol licensing, parking, district development and more.
+We manage district development, infrastructure (roads, water, wastewater, stormwater), community facilities, libraries, parks, swimming pools, parks and recreational facilities, plan for emergencies, building consents, environmental health, animal control, alcohol licensing, parking, bylaws and more.

 The full scope of the Council’s business is divided into five activity groups: